scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Figure :ref:`self-summary-sex` shows the distribution over topics by sex for the self-summary essay.
 The highest proportion of users, of either sex, were in the "about me" topic.
 This is not surprising given the essay prompt.
 For most topics, females and males were mostly evenly distributed.
-One notable exception was with the "enthusiastic" topic, to which females belonged at almost twice the rate of males.
+For example, the proportion of females who emphasized their careers or travel or other topics was similar to the proportion of males who did the same.
+One exception was with the "enthusiastic" topic, to which females belonged at almost twice the rate of males.
 Users in this group used modifiers such as, "love," "really," and "absolutely" regardless of the activities they were describing.

 .. figure:: self-summary-sex.png